Wild edible and medicinal plants of British Columbia: Fungi

 Puffball mushroom releasing spores.
 In the Sechelt language, Shashishalhem (/ʃáʃíʃáɬəm/), their name translates as "star-excrement".

 Among the Northwest Coast peoples, despite the availability of innumerable kinds of edible mushrooms, few were recognized with names, and with some minor exceptions, few were eaten.
 In some coastal languages, such as Haida, there does not appear to have been even a general name for "mushroom."
 In the Nuxalk (Bella Coola) language, the name for mushrooms means "hats-on-the-ground".
 Sometimes 'puffballs' are associated with stars.
-In the Sechelt (Shishalh) language, Shashishalhem (/ʃáʃíʃáɬəm/), for example, their name translates as "star-excrement".
+In the Sechelt (Shishalh) language, Shashishalhem (/sec/), for example, their name translates as "star-excrement".
 In other areas, such as Nlaka'pamux (Thompson) Interior Salish, puffballs are associated with ghosts and corpses.
 Puffballs and some tree fungi (polypores) were used medicinally by Interior Salish and other peoples.
 In addition, the Interior Salish did eat approximately six different types of mushrooms traditionally and some Chilcotin people were said to eat certain types.

-Considering the large variety and general abundance of different types of mushrooms and fleshy fungi available to First Nations peoples of British Columbia, it is somewhat surprising that so few were used traditionally as food.
-Possibly this is because it is difficult to distinguish toxic from non-toxic types.
-However, some First Nations peoples who did eat some mushroom species were certainly aware of, and had names for poisonous species as well.
-For example, the Nlaka'pamux Interior Salish recognized a whole class of "bad mushrooms," including at least one type called "hole-in-the-top," a Lactarius species (tentatively, L. resimus).
+Within British Columbia, traditional perceptions about the edibility of mushrooms vary greatly.
+Furthermore, even when the edibility of mushrooms is established, there are few records about how they are harvested, processed, and consumed.
+The Nlaka’pamux and Stʼatʼimc recognized a whole class of “bad mushrooms” including at least one type called “holein-the-top”, a Lactarius species (tentatively, L. resimus).
 It was said that if one ate this, (his) stomach would "swell up"; the only cure was to eat bear's grease.

-Studies of edible mushrooms in the Interior Salish area of British Columbia have resulted in the collection and verification by mycologists of four traditionally used species:
+Studies of edible mushrooms in the Interior Salish area of British Columbia have resulted in the collection and verification by mycologists of four traditionally used species: Cottonwood mushroom (Tricholoma populinum), Oyster Mushroom (Pleurotus ostreatus; including P. sapidus), Pine mushroom (Tricholoma magnivelare) and Red Waxy Cap/Larch Waxy Cap (Hygrophorus speciosus).

-Cottonwood mushroom (Tricholoma populinum), Oyster Mushroom (Pleurotus ostreatus; including P. sapidus), Pine mushroom (Tricholoma magnivelare) and Red Waxy Cap/Larch Waxy Cap (Hygrophorus speciosus).
 Other varieties eaten by B.C.
 First Nations peoples include: Chanterelle (Cantharellus cibarius), Shelf Fungus (Ganoderma applanatum), Slippery-top (Hygrophorus gliocyclus), Morel (Morchella spp.)
 Jelly fungus (Tremella mesenterica) and St. George's mushroom (Tricholoma gambosum).